 Have you ever used your own shampoo and conditioner on your dog at bath-time?

-They can see it coming, but there’s nothin’ they can do about it.
+They can see it coming, but there ain’t nothin’ they can do about it.

-Do you understand the importance of pH balanced products for your dog could be the simple answer you’re both looking for.
+Understanding the importance of pH balanced products for your dog could be the simple answer you’re both looking for.

 Scientifically speaking, the stratum corneum is the topmost layer of skin responsible for keeping your dog’s outer-selves healthy and hydrated.

-Depending on the breed, gender, and sometimes size of your dog, pH levels stand somewhere between 6.5 and 7.5 – a more alkaline concentration than a human who sits somewhere between 4.2 and 5.6.
+Depending on the breed, gender, and sometimes size of your dog, pH levels stand somewhere between 6.5 and 7.5 – a more alkaline concentration than we humans who sit somewhere between 4.2 and 5.6.

-This will leave their skin dry and itchy and remember; scratching means abrasions and abrasions say, “hey bacteria…come on in!”
+This leaves skin dry and itchy and remember; scratching means abrasions and abrasions say, “hey bacteria…come on in!”

-And before you know it, they’re on that great itchy treadmill to Rashville.
+Before you know it, they’re on that great itchy road to Rashville.